Grace-xuan/BeyondGender/README.md

 Dataset Description:
 Our dataset comprises around 21K data in English and Chinese.
 It is intended for sexism detection for both genders, men and women.
-A demo of our dataset has been uploaded to the "data" folder.
-We are committed to making the entire dataset available on GitHub upon acceptance of our paper.